exalearn/electrolyte-design/README.md

 The goal is to limit the amount of extra code needed to work with these functions, and to make them compatible with different workflow systems.

+There are a specific class of actions that store results into databases.
+These actions might be moved into their own module.

 ### Workflows

 The "workflow" parts of the library define how to string the actions together using different workflow systems.